Richard and Mary Jo Stanley

 In 2001, Mr. Stanley received the Hoover Medal for the advancement of engineering practice, and an exceptional contribution toward building a global community through his leadership in education and policy development.
 The Hoover Medal is jointly awarded to engineers in recognition of great, unselfish civic and humanitarian services.
 The Hoover Medal is administered by a board representing five engineering organizations: ASME, ASCE, AIchE, AIME, and IEEE.

 Throughout his distinguished career, Mr. Stanley devoted his energy to strengthening the consulting engineering practice and its service to the public.
-He served on numerous boards and professional organizations; such as Chairman of the American Council of Engineering Companies, President of the Iowa Engineering Society, and Chair of the National Construction Industry Council.

 Mr. Stanley also worked diligently for the Stanley Foundation, a charitable organization focused on securing peace, as well as, freedom and justice.
 He was a noted supporter of the United Nations.

 Mary Jo Stanley was a long-time board member of the Stanley Foundation, who, through her dedicated work, welcomed diplomats, officials, and scholars from around the world to both the community and the foundation’s mission.
 She was known for her inviting and warm personality, which fostered a family atmosphere, ultimately bringing people of differing opinions together through friendship and respect.

 The Stanley’s reach was, and remains to be, global.
 Dick and Mary Jo were world citizens who were committed to understanding how they could further appreciate, and perhaps help, the furthest reaches of our globe.
 Their efforts helped support international peace and safety, the arts, the engineering profession, and education.